French Sparkling Wine

 Bordeaux, a region known predominantly for its red wines is another area permitted to make fizz, albeit the wines are generally only pleasant rather than outstanding, and cannot rival better examples from the Loire, Limoux, and Burgundy.
 The first recorded example of Bordeaux bubbly is in the 1870s when producers of the legendary sweet wine Sauternes started to experiment making sweet sparkling wines, which unsurprisingly weren’t a big hit.
-The oldest producer in Bordeaux is Cordelia, an outfit which has remained in business since its creation in the 1890s.
+The oldest producer in Bordeaux is Cordelia, an outfit that has remained in business since its creation in the 1890s.
 However, although Bordeaux was awarded Cremant status in 1990 and does produce some sound wines, it remains the least exciting source of sparkling wine in France.
 Of course, exceptions to this rule do exist.

 Another surprisingly great and reliable source of delicious French fizz is Alsace, the spiritual home of Riesling (although the Germans may disagree).
 Sparkling wines have been made in northeast France since the late 19th century and today it is the country’s volume powerhouse, producing over 30 million bottles per year.
 It also most definitely not a Champagne copycat; winemakers are fiercely loyal to their local varieties and Chardonnay, for example, tends to constitute a very small part of the overall blend.

 The key varieties used to make Cremant de Alsace are Pinot Blanc and Pinot Gris, the latter adding a welcome richness and structure to the blends.
 Riesling also plays its part, although 100% varietal versions are extremely rare.
 However, 100% Pinot Noir wines – known as Blanc de Noirs – are currently in vogue, as is delicious and succulent Cremant Rose.
 The appellation rules state that Cremant Rose from Alsace must be 100% Pinot Noir; the resulting wine is soft, elegant, and bursting with gorgeous red fruit.
 It remains one of Alsace’s greatest bargains.